azharbaig171/bapcsredditbot/README.md

 # BAPCSBot

-A Reddit bot using Python and Praw Reddit API to look for deals on /r/buildapcsales and ping a Reddit account on a hit.
+A Reddit bot using Python and Praw Reddit API wrapper to look for deals on /r/buildapcsales and ping a Reddit account on a hit.

 ## Goals